 The intention is to have the power and more free time to pursue what you enjoy and believe in life.
 The possibilities mentioned in the article can be chosen or combined according to your specific needs or preferences.

 In my case, I have opted to follow all routes (except for #4) because I believe they all have attractive advantages.

-Besides, one doesn’t necessarily exclude the other.
-On the contrary, following one route can help in following another and speed up the process.
+Besides, one doesn’t exclude the other.
+Following one route can help in following another and speed up the process.

 I hope you enjoyed the long reading!
 I would love to hear some insights and opinions about the rate race.
-Have you managed to escape it?
+Have you escaped it?
 What are your experiences?